Bivariate Distribution Regression with Application to Insurance Data: Monte-Carlo Simulations

-\paragraph{Truncated Bivariate Normal DGP} The distributions of $Z$ and $Y$ in this DGP are not the generally adopted distribution families; it is thus difficult for the parametric models to specify the appropriate distributions directly.
-As shown in Table \ref{tab:Normal}, the parametric models completely fail to estimate quantiles of $Q_Y(\tau|x)$ and $Q_C(\tau|x)$ in two cases, but our estimator still can give desirable results.
-In addition, for the quantile of $Q_Y(\tau|x)$, we find that the estimation errors based on the samples with a higher proportion of zeros are much larger than the other case.
+The distributions of $Z$ and $Y$ in this DGP are not the generally adopted distribution families; it is thus difficult for the parametric models to specify the appropriate distributions directly.
+Based on the sample information, we specify the Poisson and Gamma distributions as the marginal distributions for both parametric models.
+As shown in Table \ref{tab: Normal-C}, the hierarchical model fails to estimate all quantities properly in case 1, but it can give desirable results in case 2, especially for the mean.
+The copula model provides the best estimation of the mean and standard deviation in case 1, while the DR approach greatly outperforms the two parametric models on estimating the quantile and ES in most scenarios.

-Overall, the simulation results reveal an advantage of our semiparametric approach in that the DR approach is reasonably comparable to the correctly specified model.
+Overall, the simulation results reveal an advantage of our semiparametric approach on estimating the higher order moments, quantiles, and ES.
+The parametric models always estimate the mean properly in that they are mean-based regression models, while the DR approach is reasonably comparable to the correctly specified model.
 In practice, the exact distributional characteristics are never known exactly, and our approach provides an estimation procedure for flexibly modeling the joint distribution of multiple random variables conditional on some covariates.

+In Appendix \ref{sec: appendix-B}, we present additional simulation results.
+First, the 95th conditional quantile, mean, and standard deviation of $Y$ under each DGP are compared.
+Besides, another DGP based on the hierarchical model with Negative Binomial and Log Normal distributions are considered.
+In this section, all comparisons are conducted by looking at three different covariate values.
+In the appendix, we provide additional comparison results by looking at $1000$ randomly generated covariates from the uniform distributions, which is considered as a cohort.
+For each DGP, the 95\% VaR and ES of $C$ for this cohort are explored in both cases.